top of page

 1.4.
 Calibration/Grading

 Without grading the meters before delivery, and loading them with suitable custom preset firmware, the MRx results would vary significantly between meters.
 We want our customers to have complete confidence that what they screen at home or work is the same as what all our meters measure across the board.
 There will always be variables to contend with in regards to any mass-produced electronic parts, & 3-in-1 EMF meters in the sub $300 category.
-Not at the Mito Workshop, each meter goes through a rigorous test procedure to ensure continuity between meter readings is not compromised in the manufacturing process.
+Not at the Blake's workshop, each meter goes through a rigorous test procedure to ensure continuity between meter readings is not compromised in the manufacturing process.

-1. RF-Xs Overview (Sound Signature Mode)
+RF-Xs Overview (Sound Signature Mode)

 When it comes to measuring EMF’s, there is a saying, ‘sound never lies.’
 Sound always tells you a story and can be used to identify anything from celestial bodies, the tone in someone’s voice, and even the sound signature of a Radio Frequency transmission.